lmb/socklimit/README.md

-# Rakelimit
+# socklimit

 A multi-dimensional fair-share rate limiter in BPF, designed for UDP.
 The algorithm is based on Hierarchical Heavy Hitters, and ensures that no party can exceed a certain rate of packets.

+This package is a fork of [rakelimit](https://github.com/cloudflare/rakelimit).
-For more information please take a look at our [blog post](https://blog.cloudflare.com/building-rakelimit/).
+For more information please take a look at the [blog post](https://blog.cloudflare.com/building-rakelimit/).

 ## Usage

-To activate rakelimit create a new instance and provide a file descriptor and a rate limit that you think the service in question won't be able to handle anymore:
+Create a new instance and provide a file descriptor and a rate limit that you think the service in question won't be able to handle anymore:

 ```go